zaqifathis/BIMserver-doc/Get-Started-Quick-Guide.md

 1. If the web page displays the status as "NOT SETUP", go to the admin page at http://localhost:[port]/admin, e.g. http://localhost:8080/admin
 2. Complete the form and create your account as requested using your email address.
 3. The current version of BIMserver has no user interface (GUI), so you need to use your own GUI to access BIMserver functionalities.
-4. Each of the functionalities can be tested at http://localhost:[port]/console.html
+4. A complete list of API's can be accessed at http://localhost:[port]/console.html
+5. To test uploading an IFC model, click "Common Scenarios" on the top left corner of the Console and complete each step of the procedure, i.e. Login, Create Project, Find Deserializer, Checkin.
-5. There are also a number of resources available under specific sub-folders, e.g. http://locahost:[port]/js
+6. There are also a number of resources available under specific sub-folders, e.g. http://locahost:[port]/js
-6. BIMserver must remain running in the background for these functionalities to work via your own interface.
+7. BIMserver must remain running in the background for these functionalities to work via your own interface.

 **Third party GUI:**